jneimantokbox/annotation-widget/README.md

 ### Adding a Custom Color Palette

-A set of custom color choices can be added when the toolbar is initialized:
+To add a set of custom color choices to your annotation toolbar, initialize the `Toolbar` object's `colors` property with an array of color values:

 ```javascript
 toolbar = new OTSolution.Annotations.Toolbar({